Table of Contents

 Am I Eligible for Crypto Capital Loss?

-A crypto capital loss claim is only allowed in the event that a cryptocurrency private key or digital asset is stolen.
+A crypto capital loss claim is only allowed if a cryptocurrency private key or digital asset is stolen.
 To make a capital loss claim, the following evidence will be required:

 - The date the private was acquired and lost.

 - The wallet address of the private key.